Meet the team

-As an Actor, Director, Producer and Fight Choreographer, Steve has worked for several Bay Area and Los Angeles theaters and production companies.
-He would list them but who really cares? its not like he worked with Al Pacino or anything…(he has not) he just wants to keep you reading.
-Steve Digress’!
-Steve, holds an M.A. and a B.A. in Theater Arts from San Francisco State.
-His education and practical experience includes all facets of theatre.
+As an Actor, Director, Producer, Fight Choreographer and Playwright, Steve has worked for several Bay Area and Los Angeles theaters and production companies.
+Steve, holds an MFA in Creative Writing, an M.A. and a B.A. in Theater Arts from San Francisco State.
 Steve is particularly interested in viewing classical and famous plays through new, culturally relevant lenses.
 He is also committed to producing exciting new works.
 Overall, as Artistic Director, Steve is passionate about producing entertaining plays that grapple with human struggles and ignite his audience’s sense of empathy.
+Steve is a proud member of Actors Equity Association.
 Contact: firstname.lastname@example.org

 Production Manager | Resident Stage Manager

 Sara Ramos graduated with a B.A in Theatre Arts( Stage Management Emphasis) from San Francisco State University.
 She previously worked with Artistic Director Steve Bologna on his post-apocalyptic and thought provoking production of Othello as the Stage Manager.
 She is a Bay Area native who has participated in nearly every facet of the theatre and has loved all of the friendships and experiences she has run into along the way.
 Sara loves being the organizational and emotional support that helps drive along the artistic process and make sure anyone’s artistic vision and expression can become a reality.
 When she’s not performing her theatre related duties, Sara spends her time actively following the San Francisco Giants and listening to as many movie scores as she can put her ears to.
 Contact: Sara@breachoncemore.org

 Director of Development | Artistic Associate